Skip to content

 });

-// Promise is OK, but it is not recommended
+// Promise also works, but is not recommended

 PlayerEvent.onCommandText("promise", ({ player, next }) => {